oroinc/documentation/crm/user_guide_sales_tools/customer_management/common_features_accounts.rst

 - The total lifetime sales value registered in your Oro application.

 .. image:: /user_guide/img/accounts/accounts_report_by_lifetime.png
-  :alt: Accounts life time value
+  :alt: The list of lifetime value reports for accounts

 Accounts by Opportunities